tmhm/swrd/python_py/codility_lessons/Codi_Lesson.md

 </h3>

-> Calculate the values of counters after applying all alternating operations: increase counter by 1; set value of all counters to current maximum.
+> Calculate the values of counters after applying all alternating operations:increase counter by 1; set value of all counters to current maximum.

 You are given N counters, initially set to 0, and you have two possible operations on them:

-increase(X) − counter X is increased by 1,
+- increase(X) − counter X is increased by 1,
-max counter − all counters are set to the maximum value of any counter.
+- max counter − all counters are set to the maximum value of any counter.

 A non-empty zero-indexed array A of M integers is given.
 This array represents consecutive operations:

-if A[K] = X, such that 1 ≤ X ≤ N, then operation K is increase(X),
+- if A[K] = X, such that 1 ≤ X ≤ N, then operation K is increase(X),
-if A[K] = N + 1 then operation K is max counter.
+- if A[K] = N + 1 then operation K is max counter.

 For example, given integer N = 5 and array A such that:

     A[0] = 3